krasimir/blog-posts/2018/StoryAboutReact/post.md

       └── server.js
 ```

-we need these two scripts to build and develop the project.
+And we need two scripts to build and develop the project.

 ```
 "scripts": {